radareorg/radare2/doc/intro.md

 -L: List of supported IO plugins
 -q: Exit after processing commands
 -w: Write mode enabled
--i: Interprets a r2 script
+-i [file]: Interprets a r2 script
 -A: Analyze executable at load time (xrefs, etc)
 -n: Bare load.
-Do not load executable info as the entrypoint -c'cmds': Run r2 and execute commands (eg: r2 -wqc'wx 3c @ main')
--p: Creates a project for the file being analyzed (CC add a comment when opening a file as a project)
+Do not load executable info as the entrypoint -c 'cmds': Run r2 and execute commands (eg: r2 -wqc'wx 3c @ main') -p [prj]: Creates a project for the file being analyzed (CC add a comment when opening a file as a project)
 -: Opens r2 with the malloc plugin that gives a 512 bytes memory area to play with (size can be changed)
 	Similar to r2 malloc://512
 ```